sidechained/ChineseWhispers/README.md

 TODO: python echo (to diagnose problems)
 TODO: fix megaphone offset in gui
 TODO: keep volume level when re-playing. take value from gui?
-TODO: adjust calibration forwards a little (5 to 14?), some servos grind at the current zero point

 TODO: implement startup script for megaphones (when code is solid)

 - TODO: rename classes - local and remote depends on perspective - better to call Megaphone and MegaphoneInterface